 The constant soreness or intermittent discomfort of sciatica can range from a warm, wet feeling in your thigh to shooting and searing pain along your leg.
 The symptoms may strike anytime, so it is a smart idea to have a treatment plan in place.

 Read on to learn about 4 commonly overlooked and easy remedies that may help you find quick relief.

-1. Apply heat and/or cold
+1. Apply continuous, low-level heat

 In This Article: